V3 Architecture

 Push Flow

 When a record changes in the source org, a Sync_Item__c record is enqueued with the payload, target entity, and object type.
 The SyncItemProcessor queueable picks up queued items and delivers them to the target org via REST callout.
+On successful delivery, a DeliverySync__e platform event is published so dashboards and external subscribers can react in real time.
 Processing is asynchronous and non-blocking — users never wait for sync to complete.

 Pull Flow